An official website of the United States government

 Summary: The book follows Ulysses S. Grant as he becomes general in chief in 1864, coordinating Union armies, partnering with Sherman and Meade, and pressing relentless campaigns that stretch Confederate resources.
 It highlights strategic unity, political pressure, and the grind of total war leading to eventual Union victory.

 Reasons to Read: Essential for Joint Force leaders, the book demonstrates theater-level command, integration of multiple armies, and synchronization across vast distances.
-Grant’s approach to persistent pressure, logistics, and command relationships offers lessons for joint campaigning, unity of effort, and civil-military alignment under political scrutiny in protracted conflict against adaptive adversaries today environments.
+Grant’s approach to persistent pressure, logistics, and command relationships offers lessons for joint campaigning, unity of effort, and civil-military alignment in protracted conflict.

 The U.S. Constitution